 The Company maintains most of its working capital in Canadian dollars.
-The Company currently operates in the United States, Canada and Mexico and its operating costs are incurred in a combination of United States dollars, Canadian dollars or Mexican pesos.
+The Company currently operates in the United States and Canada and its operating costs are incurred in a combination of United States dollars, or Canadian dollars.
 Accordingly, the Company is subject to fluctuations in the rates of currency exchange between these currencies.
 The Company has not hedged its exposure to currency fluctuations.